-The Sharon haters decided that trip to the Temple Mount t cased the intifada which was false charge.
+The Sharon haters decided that trip to the Temple Mount caused the intifada which was a false charge.
 In the two months between the end of the Camp David peace talks and the beginning of the intifada, Israel began to warn that Arafat was preparing mass violence.
 Even Arafat’s widow admitted to that fact years later.

 Yasser Arafat had made a decision to launch the Intifada.
 Immediately after the failure of the Camp David [negotiations], I met him in Paris upon his return, in July 2001 [sic].
 Camp David has failed, and he said to me: “You should remain in Paris.”
 I asked him why, and he said: “Because I am going to start an Intifada.